kijin/imgtext/README.md

     The same applies to newlines, so it is currently not possible to have paragraph breaks inside the generated HTML markup.
     If you need paragraphs, consider using IMGText on one paragraph at a time.
+  - Because the spaces between images are styled by the browser according to the font size of the parent element, they may be too wide or too narrow for the font that you used with IMGText.
+Use extra padding or CSS margins to fix this problem.
   - There is no need to escape special characters in this string, because they are already escaped.
+However, if the text you pass to IMGText is already escaped, the escape sequence will be printed verbatim.
-  - The HTML markup should be pasted into a page encoded in UTF-8.
+  - The HTML markup should be inserted into a page encoded in **UTF-8**.

 ### Miscellaneous Information